 Engage patients and the community with your research

-- registered in a full-time, graduate studies or postdoctoral program at the University of Alberta.
+- The applicant must be registered in a full-time, graduate studies program at the University of Alberta in a health-related discipline at the time of application or engaged as a postdoctoral fellow at the University of Alberta.

 For further information